 There’s quite a lot of paperwork associated with property transactions, so it is important to read everything sent to you by email or post thoroughly and respond to any queries that come up.
 As part of the process you’ll need to prove your identity several times to agents, solicitors and mortgage advisors.

 Remember that a survey is there to tell you everything that’s wrong – it’s quite daunting to find that the property you fell in love with isn’t quite as perfect as you thought.
-You may need to renegotiate, but if it valued up then all you need to do is get quotes for the issues noted to make sure they are within your budget.
+You may need to renegotiate, or get quotes for the issues noted to make sure they are within your budget.

 Most property transactions exchange contracts with a deposit of 10% so your solicitor is going to need this quite soon.
 If you have instant access to the money then you’ll need to check your daily transfer limit.
 You may need to give notice for money stored in other types of accounts such as ISAs and bonds.

-When your solicitor has checked through the paperwork provided, has answers to all the questions raised, confirmed your mortgage offer and checked the legal status of the property they’ll send you a big information pack with a covering letter to confirm everything in simple.
+When your solicitor has checked through the paperwork provided, has answers to all the questions raised, confirmed your mortgage offer and checked the legal status of the property they’ll send you a big information pack with a covering letter to confirm everything is ready.

 Solicitors usually arrange for exchanges and completions on a Friday although both can be done any day during the working week.
 It is quite normal to have anything from seven days to four weeks between the two, usually so that money can be requested from the mortgage companies in good time.